jason-murray/deleter-gt-neo/README.md

 Aims:
 - Provide only rev light bar effects, as the status effects overwrite the edges of the rev bar.
 - Centre certain effects and patterns on the rev bar, ie effects that require 6 flashing lights in the middle of the bar are adapted to 5 to centre them.
+- Retain pit limiter effects only if they are shown on the rev bar.
 - Remain compatible with future Yoep releases.

 There are other approaches that could be taken for the status clusters, like flashing the upper 3 buttons on each side of the wheel.
 I may explore this at some point.